Welcome to the Plagiarism Tutorial

 This tutorial will help you avoid plagiarism by providing examples that explain how to properly include in one’s own scholarly work information from other sources.
 It is not enough to mention a source in a bibliography; you must cite an outside source within your text in a specific way in order for the use not to be considered plagiarism.
 Your style guide (MLA, APA, Chicago/Turabian, etc.) will describe precisely how to cite your sources.
 If you are not sure which style guide to use, ask your professor.

-When you have completed the tutorial, try the POSTTEST to see what you learned.
+When you have completed the tutorial, Test Your Knowledge to see what you learned.

 (If you would like to work through the entire tutorial again with the self-tests, you will need to clear the cache in your browser.)

 This tutorial was adapted from Robert A. Harris's book The Plagiarism Handbook : Strategies for Preventing, Detecting, and Dealing with Plagiarism and Tom Fox, Julia Johns and Sarah Keller's Cite It Right: The SourceAid Guide to Citation, Research, and Avoiding Plagiarism.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.